hawk56/websocket/Twig/doc/advanced.rst

 Deprecated Filters
 ~~~~~~~~~~~~~~~~~~

+.. versionadded:: 1.21
+    Support for deprecated filters was added in Twig 1.21.

 You can mark a filter as being deprecated by setting the ``deprecated`` option
 to ``true``.
 You can also give an alternative filter that replaces the